DOAGenesys/GC_interaction_viewer/README.md

 ## Required Configuration

 ### Genesys Cloud Phone Settings
-- "Phone Settings" > "Placing calls with another app?" must be enabled
+- "Phone Settings" > "Placing calls with another app?" must be enabled in the GC UI

-- This setting is crucial for the application to function properly and initiate outbound calls
+### AWS Backend Configuration
+- A REST API endpoint must be deployed on AWS API Gateway
+- The API Gateway endpoint must be configured to invoke a Lambda function
+- The Lambda function should be set up to query the "GC_TAS_ROTA_Demo" DynamoDB table
+- The Lambda function should use appropriate IAM roles with permissions to:
+  - Read from the DynamoDB table
+  - Execute within the API Gateway context
+  - Access any necessary AWS resources

 ## Technical Architecture

 ### Components

 1. **Frontend Application**
-   - HTML5 web application
-   - Runs as a Genesys Cloud widget
+   - Runs as a Genesys Cloud interaction widget
-   - Integrates with Genesys Cloud JavaScript SDK
+   - Integrates with Genesys Cloud JavaScript and client app SDKs
    - Communicates with AWS backend via API endpoints

 2. **Backend Integration**
    - AWS API Gateway endpoints
+   - Lambda function for business logic
+   - DynamoDB table for data storage
    - Environment-based configuration
    - Secure API key authentication

+3. **AWS Lambda Function**
+   - Queries "GC_TAS_ROTA_Demo" DynamoDB table
+   - Processes datetime-based lookups
+   - Returns formatted veterinarian data
+   - Implements error handling and logging

 ## API Flows